-‘It Girl’ Casey Burgess, is an established actress, musician and television presenter with over a decade of experience in the entertainment industry.
-Casey has also been nominated for numerous ARIA & TV Week Logie Awards for her work with the internationally successful children’s group, Hi-5.
-Her presence within the entertainment industry is growing rapidly with now over seventy thousand followers across her social media channels.
+Casey is an established actress, musician and television presenter with over a decade of experience in the entertainment industry.
+She has been nominated for numerous ARIA & TV Week Logie Awards for her work with the internationally successful children’s group, Hi-5.
+Casey regularly hosts Wakakirri’s shows across NSW, but her first turn on the Wakakirri stage was as a student!

-Cyrus participated in the Wakakirri Primary School Challenge with Dapto Public School in 2006, 2007 and 2008. http://www.daptops.nsw.edu.au/cyrus.html In 2015, Cyrus won the seventh season of The X Factor Australia and received a recording contract with Sony Music Australia.
+Cyrus participated in the Wakakirri Primary School Challenge with Dapto Public School in 2006, 2007 and 2008.
+Check out the videos on Daptio’s website HERE.
+In 2015, Cyrus won the seventh season of The X Factor Australia and received a recording contract with Sony Music Australia.
 His debut studio album Cyrus was released on 9 December 2015.
 Aside from singing, he also plays the guitar and piano.

 Originally hailing from Mackay, Queensland, Teale Howie participated in Wakakirri as a student at Beaconsfield State School in QLD.
 Teale says, “I remember playing the only wombat in my school’s ‘Possum Magic’ and feeling pretty special about it.
 Wakakirri brought me closer to my peers and played a large part in igniting my passion for performing, so it’s pretty cool that I get to be a part of that process again.”
 Teale Howie graduated from the Central Queensland Conservatorium of Music with a Bachelor of Theatre (Music Theatre).
 Since then, he has made the move to Sydney and immersed himself in the theatre scene.
 In 2016, he treaded the boards as Gabriel in Cristina in the Cupboard (The Depot Theatre) and as General Schmitz/Wickersham Brother in Seussical (Birdie Productions).
 He later appeared as Lucas Carter in Supply Evolution’s Bare the Musical, which returned early this year for a second season.
 Teale is currently an Artist in Residence for Wakakirri, sharing his love of Wakakirri and performing with a whole new generation of students.